tech-rostand/arduino-firmware-wifilink/UNOWIFI_DEV_ED.md

 After configuring the board to WiFi STA or STA+AP mode, the IDE will detect your board on network using mdns.
 The network 'port' will be accessible in Port submenu of Tools menu.
 Choose the network port for the OTA upload and use the Upload button in IDE.

-The upload of the ArduinoFirmwareEsp.ino will overwrite the bootloader+firmware binary at address 0x0 and leave the SPIFFS part of the flash unchanged.
+The upload of the ArduinoFirmwareEsp.ino will overwrite the firmware binary at address 0x0 and leave the SPIFFS part of the flash unchanged.

 *Notes: Do not put the board in DFU mode.
 Do not search for some special programmer in Tools menu.*